just-noticeable/damroo/a-closer-look-at-cghs.md

   </li>

   <li>
-	provides healthcare insurance coverage to Indian Citizens via its selected <i>CGHS Empanelled Hospitals,</i> but without a properly defined insurance policy of the coverage for each individual.
+	provides healthcare insurance coverage to Indian Citizens via its selected <i>CGHS Empanelled Hospitals,</i> but without a properly defined insurance policy of the coverage for each individual Consumer.
   </li>
 </ol>